Hebrides

-The Hebrides (/ˈhɛbrɪdiːz/ HEB-rid-eez; Innse Gall, /gd/; Suðreyjar) are the largest archipelago in the United Kingdom, off the west coast of the Scottish mainland.
+The Hebrides (Note: /ˈhɛbrɪdiːz/ HEB-rid-eez; Innse Gall, /gd/, lit.
+Islands of the Foreigners, i.e. in this context the Norsemen; Suðreyjar) are the largest archipelago in Scotland and the British Isles, off the west coast of the Scottish mainland.
 The islands fall into two main groups, based on their proximity to the mainland: the Inner and Outer Hebrides.

 These islands have a long history of occupation (dating back to the Mesolithic period), and the culture of the inhabitants has been successively influenced by the cultures of Celtic-speaking, Norse-speaking, and English-speaking peoples.
 This diversity is reflected in the various names given to the islands, which are derived from the different languages that have been spoken there at various points in their history.

 The Hebrides are where much of Scottish Gaelic literature and Gaelic music has historically originated.
 Today, the economy of the islands is dependent on crofting, fishing, tourism, the oil industry, and renewable energy.
 The Hebrides have less biodiversity than mainland Scotland, but a significant number of seals and seabirds.

 The islands have a combined area of 7285 km2, and, as of 2011, a combined population of around 45,000.